List of former Texas state highways: SH 295

 State Highway 295 was designated on September 26, 1939, as a more direct route from Victoria north to Hallettsville, replacing part of SH 44.
 This route became the main routing for US 77 on September 23, 1953, with the previous routing of US 77 from Victoria through Goliad to Hallettsville becoming Alt.
 US 77.

 SH 296

-State Highway 296 was a proposed replacement of the disconnected section of SH 45 from Jasper to the Louisiana border that was never implemented, as SH 63 (which was to be cancelled in the renumbering due to US 287 Alternate replacing the remainder) was instead rerouted over this road.
+State Highway 296 was a proposed replacement of the disconnected section of SH 45 from Jasper to the Louisiana border that was never implemented, as SH 63 (which was to be cancelled in the early draft of renumbering due to US 287 Alternate replacing the remainder) was instead rerouted over this road.

 SH 297

 State Highway 297 has been designated twice.
 The first route was designated on September 25, 1939, as a route from Schulenburg south via Shiner to Yoakum as a renumbering of part of SH 95.
 This route became the southward extension of SH 95 on November 20, 1939.
 The route was designated a second time on January 30, 1989, as a new route from Mendoza, just south of Austin, southwestward to Seguin, roughly parallel to I-35.
 It was to be part of the improved traffic flow around the city of Austin.
 This route was renumbered as a southward extension of SH 130 on December 8, 1993.